Multidisciplinary Design Optimization Approach to Integrated Space Mission Planning and Spacecraft Design: Case Study: Human Lunar Exploration Campaign

 A human lunar exploration with two missions is considered here for the case study.
 The mission network model, parameters, commodity demand and supply used in this case study are presented in Fig. \ref{LunarMission}, Table \ref{MisisonParameter}, and Table \ref{LunarMissionDemand}, respectively.
-Note that only one type of spacecraft, which is a single-stage lunar lander, is considered for simplicity.
-It means that the lander sizing constraint is applied to other vehicles such as in-space transfer vehicles.
+We call this case study the default instance, and seven additional instances with different parameters are also studied.
+Their specifications are given in Table \ref{CaseList}.
+The parameters not listed in Table \ref{CaseList} are the same as those in the default instance (Instance 1).
+In some instances, the supply and demand (i.e., mission payload) are increased, as shown in Table \ref{LunarMissionDemand}.
+Note that sizing models for only one kind of spacecraft, which is a single-stage lunar lander, are considered for simplicity.
+Hence, the designed lander is also used as other kinds of spacecraft, such as in-space transfer vehicles.
 As landers are typically heavier than other spacecraft due to their landing structure, the optimization result might represent a conservative design.
-In addition, in-situ resource utilization (ISRU) is also considered as an option in the formulation, although it is never chosen by the optimizer in this case study due to the considered short time horizon.
+For this reason, a so-called \emph{aggressive} vehicle model with a lower structural mass estimation is used in some instances.
+In contrast, we refer to the original model as the conservative model.
+The sizing models are discussed in detail in the next section (\ref{sizing_ch}).
+For each case study instance, the computational time is measured on a platform with Intel Core i7-10700 (8 Core at 2.9 GHz).
+In the proposed decomposition-based method, Gurobi 9.1 solver \cite{gurobi} is used for the initial MILP problem and MIQP subproblem, and IPOPT \cite{IPOPT} is chosen for the NLP subproblems.